wyomingw4w/wyomingw4w.org/_pages/about.md

 they have the financial resources to instantly pay this unexpected and significant expense.
 Having sufficient funds should not be the determining factor for whether to carry a pregnancy to term.
-Chelsea's Fund is here to help bring reproductive justice to Wyoming people and to make sure that children are wanted, intentional, and not a result of lacking sufficient money.
+Chelsea's Fund is here to help bring reproductive justice to Wyoming residents and to make sure that children are wanted, intentional, and not a result of lacking sufficient money.

 ## Donations